Halifax Lifetime ISA

 What are the advantages of a Lifetime ISA?

-• 100% tax-free savings
+- 100% tax-free savings.

-• Get 25% extra added to all your LISA top-ups
+- Get 25% extra added to all your LISA top-ups.

-• Invest in cash LISAs or stocks and shares LISAs
+- Invest in cash LISAs or stocks and shares LISAs

-• Invest up to £4,000 per tax year which gets you £1,000 added by HMRC
+- Invest up to £4,000 per tax year, which will get you £1,000 added by HMRC.

-• You can use more than one LISA for a house deposit.
-For example, yours and your partner’s
+- You can use more than one LISA for a house deposit—for example, yours and your partner’s.

 What are the disadvantages of a Lifetime ISA?